sergiomrebelo/metamorphosis/README.md

 ## Installation
 _Metamorphosis_ still a work-in-progress project and code repository present a preliminary nature.
-This way, the posters could not run proprely in your machine.
+This way, the posters could not run properly in your machine.
 Feel free to geting in touch with us if you have any issue.

 ## Technologies